|

 perspectives.

-CRITERIA
+CRITERIA USED TO

-USED TO JUDGE QUALITY
+JUDGE QUALITY

-does the
+Utility: does the

-evaluation serve
+evaluation serve the

-the needs of a
+needs of a given

-given audience?
+audience?

-is the evaluation
+Feasibility: is the

 realistic, frugal,